sbkapelner/patent_guidebook/index.md

 1. Open with this is case number: 12345 (matter id)
 2. No files on mac --> will likely need to share screen

+## Foreign Associate Correspondance
+1. Things you will likely have them prepare:
+    - Voluntary Amendments
+    - PPH request
+2. Look at the U.S. allowed claims and use for the voluntary amendments.
+    - Verify that there are no antecedent basis problems with the U.S. allowed claims because I have seen this happen.
+3. If you ask for a PPH request, attach the Notice of Allowance from the U.S. Application to the email.

 ***

 <br>